 Screenings provide the necessary qualitative data the company can use to select work wellness program activities.
 It is the best way to pinpoint which type of program activities are the best for you, and the best way to follow up later to determine if the program delivered the results you wanted.

 The effectiveness of your workplace wellness program should be examined quarterly.
 Don’t invest in something that may not deliver.
 Every company has a unique set of needs, but a comprehensive workplace wellness program that includes both screenings and an actionable plan is most likely to lower healthcare costs.
 For a comprehensive wellness program to work, you need access to quantifiable results.
 When it comes to biometric screenings:

 - Stay on time with campaign logistics, event planning, and data analysis

 Pick the Right Activities

-In general, expect to focus your efforts in three key areas—smoking cessation, fitness/nutrition and disease management.
+In general, expect to focus your efforts on three key areas—smoking cessation, fitness/nutrition, and disease management.
 You don’t need to spend a lot on the program activities—be creative.
 If costs are an issue and you need employees to be more active, start an after-hours walking club.
 People are more likely to be active when they know others are too.
-If you can, throw in a $100 and offer a FitBit to whomever spends the most time walking next month.
+If you can throw in a $100 and offer a FitBit to whoever spends the most time walking next month.
 Think outside the box, and seek input from your staff and outside partners as needed.

-To get started, you will need quality technology, tools and data.
-Remember that biometric screenings in your workplace enable you to make program decisions based upon the unique health imprint at your organization.
+To get started, you will need quality technology, tools, and data.
+Remember that biometric screenings in your workplace enable you to make program decisions based on the unique health imprint of your organization.
 You only want to invest in activities that significantly affect your employee population.
 An investment in quality here will help you save a lot later.